microsoft/Dynamics-365-FastTrack-Implementation-Assets/MonitoringAndTelemetry/FinanceSupplyChainManagement/Dashboards/AzureDataExplorer/SlowQueries/readme.md

-# AOS Slow Query Telemetry dasboard
+# AOS Slow Query Telemetry dashboard
 This dashboard shows information about slow queries that are reported by the AOS.
 Using this dashboard, it is possible to:
 - Measure the number of slow queries over time.
 - List slow by their duration.